 Cybercrime should theoretically be pretty easy to avoid, provided you are sufficiently technologically literate.
 All the usual methods of phishing emails, social engineering, and malware have been talked about to no end, so there is no shortage of awareness.

 Yet, cybercrime not only remains but is immensely prevalent across the business landscape.
 Just this year, for example, X (formally known as Twitter), reported a breach that leaked the data of over 220 million users.
-Similar data breaches continue to happen, and according to IBM’s report this year, 2023 was the most expensive year in recorded history for data breaches, with the average cost of a data breach coming out to $4.45 million.
+Similar data breaches continue to happen, and according to IBM’s report this year, 2023 was the most expensive year in recorded history for data breaches, with the average cost of a data breach coming out to $4.45 million, which is an astronomical figure that demonstrates how serious this issue has become on a global scale.

-If the core of the issue lies in human error, as suggested by Security magazine, then surely through cyber awareness campaigning there should by all rights be a tangible effect on these rates.
-On top of that, as the IBM report suggests, AI detection is estimated to save businesses an average of $1.76 million compared to businesses without it.
-Yet still, the numbers don’t add up.
+If the core of the issue lies in human error, as suggested by Security magazine, then surely through persistent, widespread cyber awareness campaigning there should, by all rights, be a tangible, visible effect on these ever-growing rates.
+On top of that, as the IBM report suggests, AI detection is estimated to save businesses an average of $1.76 million compared to businesses without it, which should make a huge difference.
+Yet still, the numbers simply don’t add up.

 Numerous factors are playing into this seemingly worsening accounting cybersecurity situation, but as we alluded to previously, the most relevant and addressable one in our estimation is AI itself.